This post may contain affiliate links. Read our disclosure policy.

 The kitchen scientists over at Cook’s Illustrated magazine claim that by substituting a portion of the water with vodka in a pie crust recipe, you prohibit gluten development and therefor ensure a tender, flaky crust.
 I wanted to see if they were right so from the control recipe I added 2 tablespoons of cold vodka and reduced the water to 2 tablespoons.
 The texture of the dough was surprisingly crumbly but still easy to work with.
 It baked up flakey but also very tender, though I didn’t find the difference to be revolutionary by any means.
 I would probably skip the vodka trick altogether next time I make pie crust.

 In this trial I used the same exact ingredients but made the dough by hand, not in the food processor.
 I used a pastry blender to cut the butter into the flour mixture until it resembled coarse meal then gently stirred in ice cold water until the dough came together.
 This method was much more time-consuming and messy than the food processor method.
 The dough was more difficult to bring together into a cohesive disk because the chunks of butter were so irregular.
 However, those irregular chunks of butter produced the flakiest results of all my pie crust experiments.
-If you don’t have a food processor or if you want the flakiest possible crust, this is definitely the method to use.
+If you don’t have a food processor (or don’t want to lug it out) or if you want the flakiest possible crust, this is definitely the method to use.

 Sour cream acts as a tenderizer in baked goods and I was curious to see if it would significantly affect the texture of pie crust.
 I added 2 tablespoons of sour cream to the control recipe along with the butter, keeping everything else the same.
 The dough itself was very soft and slightly sticky, but easy enough to work with.
 My circles of sour cream pie crust puffed up to a surprising height.
 The texture was ultra light, puffy, and flaky, almost like puff pastry.
 The flavor was also fantastic.
 Beyond the classic control and by hand recipes, this was my favorite pie crust.